RetroDECK/ES-DE/CONTRIBUTING.md

 #### v1.4

 * Authoring tools to clean up orphaned gamelist entries, media files etc.
-* Scrollbars for menus and gamelists
+* Scrollbar component for the gamelist view which can be used by the themes
-* Support for pre-defined alternative emulators and cores (configured in es_systems.xml)
+* Web proxy support for the scraper
-* Add 'time played' counter per game, similar to how it works in Steam
+* Add "time played" counter per game, similar to how it works in Steam
 * Preload all built-in resources and never clear them from the cache
 * Improved multi-threading